foonoo/docs/5-Building-Sites.md

 ````

-Once these are in place, generating your site should yield a `my_projects.html` file that looks like below.
+Once these are in place, generating your site should produce a `my_projects.html` file that looks like below.